nmikstas/canvas-date-time-picker/README.md

 - Maximum pixel width of date/time picker. ***Done***
 - Enble/disable open/close animation. ***Done***
 - Blocked/spotlight days in the month view. ***Done***
-- Minimum and maximum date ranges.
+- Whitelist for blocked/spotlight days in the month view. ***Done***
 - Blocked/spotlight months in the year view.
 - Blocked/spotlight years in the decade view.
+- Whitelist for blocked/spotlight months in the year view.
-- Whitelist for blocked out/spotlight dates.
+- Whitelist for blocked/spotlight years in the decade view.
+- Minimum and maximum date ranges.
 - Enable/disable individual views.
 - Enable/disable calendar icon (bring up picker when text box clicked).
 - Enable/disable picker always open.